 II — Robert Lincoln II (1525-1554) and his wife, Margaret Albereye [or Alberye], (1529-1558)Their children were; John Lincoln; Richard Lincoln; Katherine Lincoln; Agnes Lincoln; John Lincoln; Unknown Lincoln.

 Ill — Richard Lincoln (abt.
 1545-1620) married four times.
-His first wife was Elizabeth Remching of Carbrooke, England, and at his marriage with her, he made legal provisions that certain land inherited from his father, Robert Lincoln, who, in turn, had received it from his father, Robert, senior, should pass upon his own death and that of his wife to the children of their marriage.
+His first wife was Elizabeth Remching of Carbrooke, England.
+At his marriage with her, he made legal provisions that certain land inherited from his father, Robert Lincoln, who, in turn, had received it from his father, Robert, senior, should pass upon his own death and that of his wife to the children of their marriage.
 This matter became an important one in the life of their son, Edward Lincoln, who was the father of the immigrant ancestor of Abraham Lincoln.

-The second wife of Richard was a widow, named Hobbs; and his third wife was Margery Dunham, also a widow.
+The second wife of Richard was a widow named Hobbs, and his third wife was Margery Dunham, also a widow.
 He next married still another widow, Anne Smale, whose maiden surname was Bird.
 She was of the Bird family of Great Witchingham, Norwich, England..

-In his will, January 3, 1615, Richard Lincoln called himself "of Swanton Morlie," but he was buried at Hingham on December 23, 1620.
+In his will, on January 3, 1615, Richard Lincoln called himself "of Swanton Morlie," but he was buried at Hingham on December 23, 1620.
 In many ways, his will is an interesting document.
 He bequeathed certain sums to Hingham Church, to the poor of Hingham, of Swanton Morley, and of Great Witchingham his wife's home.
 He provided for the bringing up of his youngest son, Henry, "unto literature and good education," and there were legacies to his godchildren, as well as to members of his family.

-There are seven known blazons of coat-armor under the name Lincoln or Lincolne.
+There are seven known blazons of coat armor under the name Lincoln or Lincolne.
 They are as follows: (I) Argent, a leopard rampant sable.
 (II) Or, a leopard rampant sable, armed argent.
 (Ill) Azure, a lion rampant sable, gorged with a ducal coronet or Crest: A lion rampant as in the arms.
 (IV) Gules, a lion rampant or out of a ducal coronet or, a demi-lion proper, crowned with an antique crown of the first.
 (V) Azure, on a cross vert an estoile pierced argent.
 (VI) Argent, on a cross azure five mullets or.
 (VII) Quarterly, per pale indented, or and gules; in the first and fourth a cross of five lozenges of the second.
 This last coat-of-arms was of the Lincolne family of Dorsetshire and Somersetshire in the time of Richard I.

-IV — Edward Thomas Lincoln (goes by "Thomas") (February of 1580 - February 11, 1640) was the sole, surviving son of the marriage of Richard Lincoln and Elizabeth Remching.
+IV — Edward Thomas Lincoln (goes by "Thomas") (February of 1580 - February 11, 1640) was the sole surviving son of the marriage of Richard Lincoln and Elizabeth Remching.
 Born at Swanton Abbott, North Norfolk District, England.
 Edward married Bridget Gilman Lincoln (1582-1665), daughter of Edward Gilman, in 1600.
 She was born and died in Hingham, England.

 Edward And Bridget Lincoln came to the colonies in 1637 on the ship "John & Dorothy" as servants to the Lawes' family.
-Edward's brothers Daniel and Thomas were already in America.
+Edward's brothers, Daniel and Thomas, were already in America.
 Neither he nor Thomas left issue, and Samuel, the third of the three brothers who sailed to the colonies, was, therefore, the American ancestor.

-THE LINCOLN'S COME TO COLONIES
+THE LINCOLNS COME TO COLONIES

 V — Samuel 'Weaver' Lincoln Sr. (August 24, 1622 - May 26, 1690), the, son of Edward, was baptized in Hingham, England, on August 24, 1622.
 As was the custom among the middle classes in England, and in those families whose loss of property obliged them to depend upon trade for their living, rather than on the income from land whether as farmers or landlords Edward Lincoln had apprenticed his youngest son, while still a child, to learn the weaver's trade.
 He was bound as an apprentice to Francis Lawes of Norwich, England, and it was with him that he came to America.

 Samuel embarked for the New World with Lawes' family, on the ship "John & Dorothy," at 15 years old from England on April 8, 1637.
 Samuel is described in the shipping list as "Samuell: Lincorne; aged 18 years," in order to be permitted to make the voyage.
 He was for some time at Salem, Massachusetts, working Francis Lawe's farm.
 Eventually, he settled in Hingham, where his two brothers already were living.
-Here he followed his weaver's trade, bought land, and founded the family which was to give America one of her greatest presidents.
+Here he followed his weaver's trade, bought land, and founded the family, which was to give America one of her greatest presidents.

 Samuel helped build the "Old Ship Church" in Hingham, Massachusetts.
 He married Martha Lyford (1628-1693) of Ireland around 1649, possibly the daughter of the Rev. John Lyford, and the couple had eleven children; Samuel Lincoln; Daniel Lincoln; Mordecai Lincoln; Thomas Lincoln; Mary Lincoln; Martha Lincoln; Sarah Lincoln; and Rebecca Lincoln, three of whom died in their infancy, but another three of whom lived into their eighties.
 Lincoln's eldest son, born August 25, 1650, was named Samuel Lincoln Jr., Over the next generations, his ancestors moved south, eventually settling in Kentucky.
 Samuel was the first Lincoln forebearer of the President to settle in the United States of America.
 After his death, he left a great deal of his property, including several house lots, to Samuel and his nephews.